grafana/grafana-treemap-panel/README.md

    # Runs the tests and watches for changes, requires git init first
    yarn test

-   # Exits after running all the tests
+   # Exits after running all the tests, generates a coverage report
    yarn test:ci
    ```